-Ouachita is the alma mater of both Mike Huckabee and his daughter Sarah Huckabee Sanders (much later years than me, 1978 & 2004 with me graduating 1962), both of whom I want to distance myself from because of their radical right-wing philosophies and support of the immoral, lying President Trump.
+Ouachita is the alma mater of both Mike Huckabee and his daughter Sarah Huckabee Sanders (years later than me, he in 1978 & she in 2004 with me graduating 1962), both of whom I distance myself from because of their radical right-wing philosophies and support of the immoral, lying President Donald Trump.

-The seminary was nearly destroyed by the architect of the “conservative takeover” of the Southern Baptist Convention who later became president of the seminary and in so doing the enrollment dropped to about half.
+The seminary I attended was later nearly destroyed by the architect of the “conservative takeover” of the Southern Baptist Convention who later became president of the seminary and in so doing the enrollment dropped to about half.
 Fortunately in 2018 Paige Patterson was fired because of his sexist philosophies and for defending a rapist while in another seminary.
-Patterson like Trump is an evil man who is not following Christ and I believe his judgement by God will be severe.
+Patterson, like Trump, is an evil man, not following Christ and I believe his judgement by God will be severe.

 Fortunately some really good people also graduated from Southwestern and Ouachita.